steveseguin/vdo.ninja/macndimethod/cheatsheet_obsn_macndi.md

 ## GETTING STARTED

-Many of the OBS Ninja behaviour is managed through URL parameters in the form of &parameter=value.
+Many of the VDO.Ninja behaviour is managed through URL parameters in the form of &parameter=value.
 This includes things like

 * audio and video bit rates